JaNd3r/CKCircleMenuView/README.md

 * Button's border width (default = 2)
 * Delay between button animations (default = 0.0 ms)
 * Depth effect by using drop shadow and scaling (default = NO)
+* Tap mode (default = NO)

 ## Usage

-tbd.
+### CocoaPods

+Add `pod 'CKCircleMenuView'` to your Podfile and you are ready to go.

-For now, please take a look at the demo app to see how the `CKCircleMenuView` is used.
+For now, please take a look at the demo app included in this repo to see how the `CKCircleMenuView` is used.

 ## Author